-Make-up exams will be given at the discretion of the instructor and documentation of the reason for the absence will always be required for consideration.
-You are not permitted a make-up exam for personal travel/vacations, work, or volunteering conflicts so please make your travel and scheduling arrangements accordingly; this includes requesting to take an exam early for personal travel/vacations (i.e. summer trip to Europe and/or other exams).
-Additionally, many students will encounter having multiple exams in one day.
-This is also not a permissible reason for a make-up exam.
+Students will not be permitted a make-up assignment for personal travel/vacations, work, or volunteering conflicts.
+This includes requesting to take an assignment early for personal travel/vacations.
+With regard to lecture exams, many students will encounter having multiple exams in one day and this is not a permissible reason for a make-up exam.
 Only if another exam is scheduled for the same time/overlaps with this course's exams will a request be considered.
-If you have a serious emergency or life event, please contact the Dean of Students Office (www.dso.ufl.edu) and they will contact your instructors so that you do not have to provide documentation of the emergency/death in order to get a make-up exam.
-Requirements for class attendance and make-up exams, assignments, and other work are consistent with the university policies that can be found at https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+Requirements for class attendance and make-up exams, assignments, and other work are consistent with the university policies that can be found at https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx